center-for-threat-informed-defense/summiting-the-pyramid/docs/definitions.rst

 Summiting the Pyramid and Precision, Recall, and Robustness
 -----------------------------------------------------------
-The Summiting the Pyramid methodology is focused on how to create more robust analytics, therefore, measuring it's evadability.
+The Summiting the Pyramid methodology is focused on how to create more robust analytics.
 However, it’s important to consider the different dimensions of effective analytics.

 Robustness, precision, and recall are separate concepts and should be considered as different aspects of analytics.
 Effective analytics can be thought of as a 3-legged stool.
 The three legs are precision, recall, and robustness.
 A balance between all the legs is needed to ensure the stool can withstand weight and not fall over.
 If you kick out one of the stool legs, it’s not a stool anymore!